yfjd01/w-instagram/react-notes.md

 create-react-app does all this for you, it uses webpack and all other configurations for us
 * npm install -g create-react-app
 * we install it globally as we want to use it in our terminal everywhere

+React makes use of elements to describe React user interface, how do we create elements?

+What renders wepage is dom, the process of decribing what we want to render and actually rendering element is decoupled.